The Two Sides of Embracing Enterprise Complexity

 This blog is about about how these two highly sophisticated methodologies link.
 This is much like how Domain-Driven Design is already linked to other methodologies such as Functional Programming and Event Storming.
 In fact, both of those also play key roles in this blog, along with many other relatively recent buzzwords such as DevOps and ELT.

-What’s unfortunate is that as of the date of this writing (December 2020), many of my BI colleagues haven’t heard of Domain Driven Design (DDD), Data Vault Methodology (DVM), or both.
-It’s not too surprising since DDD is generally on the transactional (OLTP) side and the analytics (OLAP) side is still dominated by traditional star/snowflake data warehouses and more recent data lakes.
+What’s unfortunate and surprisingly is that as of the date of this writing (December 2020), many of my BI colleagues have barely heard of Domain Driven Design (DDD), Data Vault Methodology (DVM), or both.
+In the context of my BI background, it’s not too surprising since DDD is generally on the transactional (OLTP) side and the analytics (OLAP) side is still dominated by traditional star/snowflake data warehouses and more recent data lakes.

 Both DDD and DVM are big subjects and there are very many excellent sources for either.
 But as far as I can tell, there is very little about DVM as a counterpart to DDD.
 I rarely hear DDD folks talking about the OLAP side – aside from Event Sourcing, which is another great story for another time.
 Nor do I hear analytics folks talk about the OLTP side, beyond a box on a PowerPoint slide labelled “Data Sources”.